 B. Priority areas to be addressed in the implementation of WSIS Beyond 2015.

-There a number of priority areas that needs to be addressed in the implementation of WSIS beyond 2015, due to its effect in the development process and strengthening the move towards building Information Society and Knowledge Economy.
+There are a number of priority areas that need to be addressed in the implementation of WSIS beyond 2015, due to their effect in the development process and strengthening the move towards building the Information Society and Knowledge Economy.
 Those areas come in light of the improvements that emerge from the ICT sector itself, in addition to the demands of the other sectors of the economy and the society which urges its enhancement.

 We, the WSIS Stakeholders have identified the topics below as priority areas to be addressed in the implementation of WSIS Beyond 2015: